 So why does he do it?
 Why is Nicolas Cage both one of the greatest actors of his generation and, at the same time, one of the most mocked and derided?
 The answer lies, as it does so often with exceedingly wealthy creative Hollywood types, in his personal habits.

 We all know the story.
 It’s Robert Downey Junior’s relentless desire for cocaine or it’s Charlie Sheen’s reckless compulsion for high-risk sexual encounters.
 It’s the endless smorgasbord of cocaine, prostitutes, Percocet and bisexuality.
-It’s the circle of life for Hollywood elite; soaring like Icarus through the dizzying heights of fame and crashing in the gutter outside Johnny Depp’s Viper Lounge.
+It’s the circle of life for Hollywood elite; soaring like Icarus through the dizzying heights of fame one day and crashing in the gutter outside Johnny Depp’s Viper Lounge the next.

 But not for Nick Cage.
 No, while we’re sure he’s indulged (look at the man and tell us straight-faced that this guy is sober), little Nicky has a different drug of choice.
 And for the amount of money it’s cost him, he might’ve been better off just sticking to cocaine and hookers.